ThisIsNotRocketScience/GerberTools/README.md

 ### Linux

-Install mono-develop via official instructions: https://www.mono-project.com/download/stable/#download-lin.
+Install `mono-devel` via official instructions: https://www.mono-project.com/download/stable/#download-lin.
+At the time of writing, this installs version 6.12.0 Stable (6.12.0.107), which compiles the project fine, but produces version warnings.
 Versions from your distro might also work.

 Run `./build.sh`.
 Nuget dependencies should be automatically fetched.